Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Related Work

 A number of solutions have been proposed for solving the problem of releasing real-time aggregated statistics under differential privacy (DP).
-Here, besides the PAK approach~\cite{ndss:perrier2019private}, we briefly describe several other related works.
+Here, besides the \pak's approach~\cite{ndss:perrier2019private}, we briefly describe several other related works.

-\mypara{Event-level DP} The first line of work is the hierarchical method for handling binary stream.
+\mypara{Event-level DP} The first line of work is the hierarchical method for handling binary streams, proposed concurrently by Dwork et al.~\cite{stoc:dwork2010differential} and Chan et al.~\cite{tissec:chan2011private}.
 Event-level DP is satisfied in this case.
-Dwork et al.~\cite{stoc:dwork2010differential} proposed a differentially private continual counter release algorithm over a fixed length binary stream with a bounded error $O\left(\left(\log^{1.5}n\right)/\epsilon\right)$ at each time step, where $n$ is the stream length.
-Chan et al.~\cite{tissec:chan2011private} studied the same problem and proposed a release algorithm based on binary tree which achieves a similar error bound without requiring a prior knowledge of the stream length.
-There is also on on-line consistency method proposed in~\cite{tissec:chan2011private}.
-But that method focuses on enforcing integrality of the output (because it handles the binary setting), while our method minimizes the overall noise error.
+Both works assumed each value in the stream is either $0$ or $1$ and proposed a differentially private continual counter release algorithm over a fixed-length binary stream with a bounded error $O\left(\left(\log^{1.5}n\right)/\epsilon\right)$ at each time step, where $n$ is the stream length.
+In addition, Chan et al.~\cite{tissec:chan2011private} extend the binary tree method to handle unlimited streams.
+There is also an on-line{online} consistency method: for each time slot, if its estimation is no bigger than the previous one, output the previous one; otherwise, increment the previous one by $1$.
+We note that this method handles the binary setting, and thus focuses on ensuring each value is an integer, while our method works on the more general non-binary setting and minimizes the overall noise error.

-Chen et al.~\cite{ccs:chen2017pegasus} also considers the event-level DP, but in a different setting.
-In particular, the data can be any number instead of only a binary number.
-The data model is the same as what our paper and~\cite{ndss:perrier2019private} consider.
-Moreover, \cite{ccs:chen2017pegasus} considers the application of outputting the number of connections to a wifi hotspot, and protect any event of a single user (i.e., whether a user connects to the hotspot).
-Thus, the sensitivity is only $1$ (while in our setting, the original sensitivity is the maximal possible value $B$, and we first find a threshold $\theta<B$).
-The method in~\cite{ccs:chen2017pegasus} partitions the stream into a series of intervals so that values inside each interval are ``stable'', and publish the median of each interval.